AlgoMaster Logo

 Understanding the Problem

-At first glance, this looks like a simple base-26 conversion.
-You take a number, convert it to base 26, and map each digit to a letter.
-But there is a twist that trips up a lot of people.
+This looks like a base-26 conversion: take a number, convert it to base 26, and map each digit to a letter.
+The complication is that the numbering does not start at zero.

-This means you cannot just do columnNumber % 26 and call it a day.
-When columnNumber is a multiple of 26 (like 26, 52, or 702), a naive mod gives you 0, but the correct letter is Z (which represents 26).
-The fix is to subtract 1 before each modulo operation, effectively shifting from 1-indexed to 0-indexed at each step: (columnNumber - 1) % 26 gives a value from 0 to 25, which maps cleanly to A through Z.
+So a plain columnNumber % 26 is wrong.
+When columnNumber is a multiple of 26 (like 26, 52, or 702), the modulo gives 0, but the correct letter is Z, which represents 26.
+The fix is to subtract 1 before each modulo operation, shifting from 1-indexed to 0-indexed at each step. (columnNumber - 1) % 26 produces a value from 0 to 25, which maps to A through Z.

 Key Constraints: